nushosilayer8/writeups/writeups/crossctf-finals2018/re/rochefort8/README.md

 initial_state = project.factory.blank_state(addr=0x401209)
 ```

 Also, I have to "define" `scanf` myself because angr does not work well with format string related stuff.
 Inside my own `scanf`, I created 10 symbolic values to represent our input, and store them in memory.
+In the end, set return value to be 10, because the program checks for it.

 That being said, I also have to "skip" the instruction at 0x40126f which calls `printf`.
 (If you reversed the binary, you may feel that something's wrong, because the output of `printf` is important.
 Yes, I made a mistake, which I'll mention later.)